List of Pokémon Trading Card Game sets: HS–Unleashed

-HeartGold and SoulSilver – Undaunted
+HS–Undaunted

-HeartGold and SoulSilver – Undaunted is the third Pokémon trading card game set based on the Pokémon games, Pokémon HeartGold and SoulSilver.
-The set has a total of 90 cards, including Raichu (Prime), Houndoom (Prime), Espeon (Prime), Umbreon (Prime), Scizor (Prime), Slowking (Prime), Rayquaza and Deoxys LEGEND and Kyogre and Groudon LEGEND.
+HS–Undaunted is the 46th Pokémon trading card game set and third Pokémon trading card game set based on the Pokémon games, Pokémon HeartGold and SoulSilver.
+The set has a total of 90 cards, including Raichu (Prime), Houndoom (Prime), Espeon (Prime), Umbreon (Prime), Scizor (Prime), Slowking (Prime), Rayquaza & Deoxys LEGEND and Kyogre & Groudon LEGEND.
 The set also features a Secret Rare card: Alph Lithograph.
-This one allows the player to return any stadium in play to its owner's hand.
-Heartgold and Soulsilver Undaunted continue the trend of dual-Legend cards, Legend cards depicting 2 Pokémon that allow the opponent to draw 2 prize cards when Knocked Out.
+This one allows the player to return any Stadium in play to its owner's hand.
+HS—Undaunted continue the trend of dual-Legend cards, Legend cards depicting 2 Pokémon that allow the opponent to draw 2 prize cards when Knocked Out.
 The starter decks for HGSS Undaunted are Nightfall, a dark/metal type deck featuring Umbreon, and Daybreak, a grass/psychic type deck featuring Espeon.
 With HGSS Undaunted came out there were two changes to the Starter Deck packaging: they now contain an additional booster pack from the set as well as a cardboard deck box that can hold a 60-card unsleeved deck.

-HeartGold and SoulSilver – Triumphant
+HS–Triumphant

-HeartGold and SoulSilver – Triumphant is the Fourth Pokémon trading card game set based on the Pokémon games, Pokémon HeartGold and SoulSilver.
+HS–Triumphant is the 47th Pokémon trading card game set and Fourth Pokémon trading card game set based on the Pokémon games, Pokémon HeartGold and SoulSilver.
 The set has a total of 102 cards, including Absol (Prime), Celebi (Prime), Gengar (Prime), Electrode (Prime), Mew (Prime), Magnezone (Prime), Yanmega (Prime), Machamp (Prime), Darkrai/Cresselia LEGEND and Dialga/Palkia LEGEND.
 The set also features a Secret Rare card: Alph Lithograph.
 This one, unlike the ones in the previous sets, allows the player to look at all of their face-down prize cards.
-Heartgold and Soulsilver Triumphant continue the trend of dual-Legend cards, Legends depicting 2 Pokémon that allow the opponent to draw 2 prize cards when Knocked Out.
+HS–Triumphant continue the trend of dual-Legend cards, Legends depicting 2 Pokémon that allow the opponent to draw 2 prize cards when Knocked Out.
 The starter decks for HGSS Triumphant are Royal Guard, a Psychic/Fighting type deck featuring Nidoking, and Verdant Frost, a grass/water type deck featuring Mamoswine.
 It is speculated to be the last Heartgold and Soulsilver set in America.
 The set contains cards from the Japanese set "Clash at the Summit" and the mini-set Lost Link.
 One card missing from the set is the Stadium "Lost World" which introduced a new win condition to the game in Japan.
 The card, along with the other cards missing from the Lost Link set was released in the next expansion, Call of Legends.